 Visit us on our Facebook page where many of the dogs currently being evaluated are first presented.
-If you are in the Knoxville area, come to see us at Petco on Kingston Pike in Farragut on the first Saturday of the month and at Agri-Feed on Middlebrook Pike on the third Saturday of the month where you can meet some of our adoptable dogs.
+If you are in the Knoxville area, come to see us at Petco on Kingston Pike in Farragut on the second Saturday of the month and at Agri-Feed on Middlebrook Pike on the third Saturday of the month where you can meet some of our adoptable dogs.

 2013 Border Collie Reunion